favorites, knitting Amanda Scheuzger favorites, knitting Amanda Scheuzger

 2. Blanket: When you are ready to level up your mosaic knitting, try a slightly more involved stitch pattern.
 The Mosaic Blanket by Purl Soho is a great next project.

 3. Cowl: One you are comfortable following mosaic patterning, you can try working mosaic in the round.
-My upcoming By The Sea Cowl (see image left) has a simple shape with a variety of slip stitch patterns to keep it interesting.
+My pattern By The Sea Cowl (see image right) has a simple shape with a variety of slip stitch patterns to keep it interesting.

 By The Sea Cowl